Chart Color Schemes

 An assessment of population growth drivers in Northbridge reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022 and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to population projections, Northbridge is expected to increase by 5 persons by 2041 based on aggregated SA2-level projections, reflecting a gain of 0.2% in total over the 17 years.
+For projections, AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+According to population projections, lower quartile growth is anticipated nationally, with Northbridge (NSW) expected to increase by 6 persons by 2041 based on aggregated SA2-level projections, reflecting a total gain of 1.2% over the 17 years.

 Frequently Asked Questions - Population